The Best Portable Drones | Most Popular Drones 2020

 - 4K video, captured at 30 frames per second.

-- 12-megapixel camera with Adobe DNG RAW support.
-Put the camera in ‘Gesture Mode’ and point it at yourself to get impressive selfies.
+- 12-mp camera with Adobe DNG RAW support.
+Put it in ‘Gesture Mode’ and point it at yourself to get cool selfies.

 - Great portable drone that comes with a carry bag.

 Further considerations for buying the best portable drones

 5) What is your drone made of and how easy can you find replacement parts?

 Most cheap drones are made of plastic.
 These are lightweight, which makes them a great portable drone, but they will also shift around in the air if there’s a lot of wind.

 Better quality drones are made of fiberglass or carbon.
 These will cost more, but are more durable.
 For better quality drones, stay away from aluminium as the material is just not that solid.